sergunchik/torelli/index.md

 To prove the claim of Step 1 it remains to show that no other vector has two representations as a semi-sum.

-Now let us show that the first assumption implies that if for some vertices $u,u',v,v' \in V(G)$ and signs $x,y,z,w$ there is a relation
+Suppose that for some vertices $u,u',v,v' \in V(G)$ and signs $x,y,z,w$ there is a relation
 \begin{equation}
 p(u,x) + p(u',y) = p(v,z) + p(v',w)
 \end{equation}
-then either $u=u', v=v'$ or $\{u,u'\} = \{v,v'\}$.
 For each vertex consider the parity of times it appears in a relation.
 The relation implies that for every edge $i$ the parities of the adjacent vertices are equal.
 So the assigned parities of vertices are constant in every connected component.
 Since we have only four terms in a relation, number of odd vertices is at most four, so in every connected component with at least 5 vertices all vertices are even.

-So either $u=u'=v=v'$, but then six semi-sums are all distinct, or there are two vertices and each appears in the relation twice: either each vertex appears only on one side of the equation or both vertices appear on both sides.
+Thus either $u=u'=v=v'$, but then six semi-sums are all distinct, or there are two vertices and each appears in the relation twice.
+Hence either each vertex appears only on one side of the equation or both vertices appear on both sides.

 If each vertex appears on its own side then we have an equation $±e(i) = ±e(j)$